Keelymac32/testing-wh-crashes/README.md

 - Live map https://bikewesthartford.github.io/wh-crashes

 ## Credits
 Adapted by [Jack Dougherty](https://jackdougherty.org) from the [original Hartford Crash Data heatmap](https://github.com/Picturedigits/hartford-crashes) created by Ilya Ilyankou at [Picturedigits](https://www.picturedigits.com) for Transport Hartford.
+Slight modfications and backend improvements made by Undergrad student Keelyn McNamara.

 The UConn Crash Data Repository <https://www.ctcrash.uconn.edu> is "designed to provide access to select crash information collected by state and local police."
 See notes on their site about data collection and intrepretation.